Quotient Categories and Phases: Monoidal Categories

 is an isomorphism, and moreover has that every phase on its domain is of the form $f^{-1} \circ (\id{A} \otimes U) \circ f$ for some phase $U$ of $B \pcoprod C$.

 In the case of actual coproducts, this specialises to the usual notion of distributivity, with the phase condition redundant.

-There is a natural way to specify certain isomorphisms as `trivial' in a monoidal category.
+\begin{remark} Our definition of distributivity, requiring from strong preservation that \emph{every} phase of $A \otimes B \pcoprod A \otimes C$ arises from one of $B \pcoprod C$, may indeed appear rather strong.
+However we will find it to hold in very general quotient categories, and in Section \ref{sec:compact_cats} to be automatic in any compact category. \end{remark}

+Now the trivial isomorphisms in our main examples may be defined naturally using their monoidal structure as follows.
 Recall that in any monoidal category $\catC$ the morphisms $s \in \catC(I,I)$, called \emph{scalars}, form a commutative monoid.
 They come with a left action $f \mapsto s \cdot f$ and right action $f \mapsto f \cdot s$ on each homset $\catC(A,B)$.
 Let us call a scalar $s$ \emph{central} when these coincide, i.e.~we have $s \cdot f = f \cdot s$, for all morphisms $f$ in $\catC$.
-In a braided monoidal category every scalar is central.
+In a braided or symmetric monoidal category every scalar is central.

-\begin{definition} Let $\catC$ be a monoidal category.
-A choice of \emph{global phases} $\mathbb{P}$ for $\catC$ is a collection of invertible, central scalars closed under composition and inverses. \end{definition}
+\begin{definition} By a choice of \deff{global phases} in a monoidal category $\cta$ we mean a collection $\mathbb{P}$ of invertible, central scalars closed under composition and inverses. \end{definition}